benjamindehli/VoltageControlledCassetteOrgan/README.txt

 ### Drawbars

 Unleash the power of the nine drawbars to shape your organ's tone with precision.
 Each drawbar controls the amplitude of a specific harmonic overtone, offering you unparalleled control over the instrument's harmonic richness.

-Unfortunately DecentSampler doesn't support reversed/inverted vertical control for drawbars which means you have to click and drag the mouse upwards to make the drawbar go downwards.
-I have however submitted a feature request for this.

 ### Key click